Monday, July 22, 2019

 Friday, March 8, 2019

-Although John Hickenlooper says climate change is a serious issue, he doesn’t believe the crisis deserves to be prioritized in his campaign.
-Like both Elizabeth Warren and Andrew Yang, he deflects to his top priority: bringing people together.
-Sorry, but this is a crisis that needs to be confronted head-on.
+Hickenlooper says climate change is a serious issue but the crisis isn’t prioritized in his campaign.
+He deflects to his top priority: bringing people together.

 In response to a question by Karl Knock, Hickenlooper insisted that “fracking doesn’t cause earthquakes.”
-That’s pretty disappointing, and if you listen to the rest of his response, disingenuous.
+That’s pretty disappointing, and if you listen to the rest of his response, it feels disingenuous.

 One comment we didn’t capture was when Hickenlooper said he drank fracked water because, after an oil executive drank it, and he didn’t want to offend the guy by not drinking it himself.
 For real.